Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Write your paper, including adding your author tags, evidence and citations in MLA style.

-- Do Peer Editing: Have someone read your paper and respond using the "Draft Editing Questions."
+- Do peer editing: Have someone read your paper and respond using the "Draft Editing Questions."

-- Re-vise your draft using the information you got from your reader(s).
+- Revise your draft using the information you got from your reader(s).

 You want your reader to finish reading the essay and believe that your position is better than other positions on the issue.
-Although you may mention other points of view to refute them or to use in drawing consensus, the body of your paper will be explaining your position and giving reasons and evidence that persuades the reader to agree with you.
+Although you may mention other points of view to refute them or to use in drawing consensus, the body of your paper will be explaining your position and giving reasons and evidence that persuade the reader to agree with you.